Sophie Jackson interviewed poker star Daniel Negreanu to find out more about his success in the world of poker and his passion for veganism.

-We discuss how Negreanu envisions the future of veganism, to which the poker pro reveals both optimism and some concern, referring to both the environmental damage caused by the meat industry and to the average health of meat eaters around the world.
+We discuss how Negreanu envisions the future of veganism, to which he reveals both optimism and some concern, referring to both the environmental damage caused by the meat industry and to the average health of meat-eaters around the world.

 For almost twenty years, ‘Kid Poker’ has dominated the poker circuit – but how much of his success can be accredited to veganism?
 According to Negreanu – a lot.
 Considering his seemingly unshakable career and vibrant, upbeat mannerism, I’m inclined to believe that veganism has indeed changed the poker player’s life for the better.